sunpy/sunpy/docs/code_ref/coordinates/carrington.rst

 Observer effects
 ----------------
+An observer will perceive the locations and orientations of solar-system objects different from how they truly are.
 There are two primary effects for why the apparent sub-observer point is not the same as the "true" sub-observer point.

 Light travel time